Sir David Amess: How a tragic day unfolded

 Father Jeffrey Woolnough told the service: "Have you ever known Sir David Amess without that happy smile on his face?
 Because the greeting he would always give you was always that happy smile."

-And he paid tribute to Sir David as a man who carried with him "that great east London spirit of having no fear and being able to talk to people and the level they're at".
+And he paid tribute to Sir David as a man who carried with him "that great east-London spirit of having no fear, and being able to talk to people and the level they're at".